DarthVadah/Customer_Churn_Model/README.md

 Click each project below, to view project files and findings.

-### Project 1: Customer Churn Model
+### Project 1: Customer Churn Prediction Model Using a Neural Network Model
-Customer churn prediction involves identifying customers who are likely to cancel their subscription or stop using a service.
-This project utilizes machine learning techniques to predict churn based on various customer attributes.
+This project was conducted in collaboration with a bank in Cyprus which has also key branches in Germany, Spain and France, to predict customer churn.
+The analysis involved using key libraries such as TensorFlow and Keras for building machine learning models, as well as Pandas and Seaborn for data manipulation and visualization.
+The final model achieved an accuracy of 87%.
+Key steps included data preprocessing, exploratory data analysis (EDA), model building, training, dataset balancing, and hyperparameter tuning.
+The insights derived from this analysis aim to help the bank in identifying customers likely to churn, thereby informing strategies to improve customer retention.

 ### Project 2: Intraday Energy Demand Analysis and Prediction (France)
 Using annual (2014) historic energy demand and consumption data, the project seeks to find any seasonal patterns in energy demand.
 The project makes use of Mean Absolute Error as well as Mean Absolute